-If you love stand up comedy, but are great at churning out a product quickly, then you might want to start a production company that churns out digital comedy shorts for YouTube networks like RoosterTeeth.
+If you love stand-up comedy and are great at churning out a product quickly, then you might want to start a production company that creates digital comedy shorts for YouTube like RoosterTeeth.

 Whether you’re in Hollywood, California or Hollywood, Florida, starting a production company that has any chance of success requires connections.

 Friends with a bunch of cinematographers?
 Know a bunch of actors willing to trade money for experience?
 Are you Steven Spielberg’s son?

 If you know a lot of people in the world of tech, it may behove you to start a production company that makes explainer videos.

 Whatever you decide - these three questions can be helpful in finding your niche or company's focus.